gdepeute/dae.notes/cust.iqgeo.md

 - NESIC doesn't see added value into the shipping sector
 - Hitomi best qualified on our app, has some suggestions for potential sales
+- Doesn't believe to continue to NESIC, as they aren't able to sell
+- Hitomi suggests checking in the IQGEO customer base
+  - Some customers don't have any systems in place yet
+  - She shared list of potential prospects
+    - NTT, KDDI, Okinawa, ...
+  - Stop trial with NESIC
+  - Position product in the IQGEO customer base
+  - If trial needs to happen, Hitomi would reach out to us
+- AND IQGEO doesn't have the bandwidth to deal with dry holes like with NESIC

 # IQGeo